Fred-ITUX/newPc_Install/README.md

-Big list of apps, utilities and libs to install on a fresh pc
+Big list of apps, utilities and libs to download for a fresh install (UBUNTU and/or UBUNTU-BASED)